-Action 1: Removal of Species from the Snapper Grouper FMU
+Action 1: Removal of Species from the Snapper Grouper Fishery Management Unit (FMU)

-The preferred alternatives of Action 1 will remove black snapper, dog snapper, mahogany snapper, and schoolmaster from the Snapper Grouper Fishery Management Unit.
+The preferred alternatives of Action 1 will remove black snapper, dog snapper, mahogany snapper, and schoolmaster from the Snapper Grouper FMU.
 Between 1995 and 2013 there were no landings of black snapper from federal waters in the South Atlantic region.
 From 1986 through 2013 there were less than 8,000 lbs of dog snapper landed each year, except in 2007 when landings increased to approximately 25,000 lbs for the one year.
 Mahogany snapper landings from 1986 through 2013 were less than 600 lbs per year except in 1999 and 2007 when landings were about 3,000 lbs and 1,000 lbs respectively.
-Total annual landings (recreational and commercial) of schoolmaster, in South Atlantic federal and state South Atlantic Snapper Grouper E-1 Appendix E. RIR AMENDMENT 35 waters combined, were less than 15,000 lbs ww from 1986 through 2013.4,000 lbs each year.
+Total annual landings (recreational and commercial) of schoolmaster, in South Atlantic federal and state waters combined, were less South Atlantic Snapper Grouper F{-1} Appendix E. RIR than 15,000 lbs ww from 1986 through 2013.
 In a typical year the ex-vessel commercial landings value for all four species combined is approximately \$1,100 (in 2013 dollars).
 The four species are relatively low in abundance and it is difficult to estimate the value of recreational landings (see Section 3.3.1.2).
 The consumer surplus estimate for the four species based on willingness to pay (WTP) is roughly \$45,000 per year (in 103 dollars).
 This WTP likely overestimates the value of these species since the estimates are pooled estimates for a variety of species and are based on a targeting assumption, while there has been no target effort recorded for these species.
 Action 1 is primarily an administrative action.
-Therefore, in general, the net economic effects of removing species from the Snapper Grouper FMP are expected to result in net benefits rather than losses since it would allow federal resources (labor and capital) to be used more effectively in the management of the remaining snapper grouper species.
+Therefore, in general, the net economic effects of removing species from the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region (Snapper Grouper FMP) are expected to result in net benefits rather than losses since it would allow federal resources (labor and capital) to be used more effectively in the management of the remaining snapper grouper species.
 Because the removal of species from the Snapper Grouper FMP is an administrative action, and thus does not directly affect participants in the snapper grouper fishery, these net economic benefits are the result of indirect rather than direct economic effects.